Installing version 5

 Click the yellow lock icon at the bottom left corner and enter your password.
 Then click the Allow button.

 Disconnect and reconnect your USB devices.
 For wireless devices with a USB receiver, disconnect and reconnect the receiver.
 Turn off and then turn back on your Bluetooth devices.
 If disconnecting or power cycling is not easy, you may choose to restart your Mac instead.

-These versions of macOS require user approval before loading new third-party system extensions.
+macOS requires user approval before loading new third-party system extensions.
 Full technical details from Apple are available here.

 During the installation process, this warning may pop up:

 To complete the installation you need to click Open Security Preferences (or if you missed it, open System Preferences and click on the Security & Privacy icon) to reveal this window:

 Click the yellow lock image at the bottom left corner and enter your administrator password to enable the Allow button, then click the Allow button to authorize the USB Overdrive.
 Go back to the Installer window and click Restart to complete the installation process.